MichaelGustavsson/design-principer/Exercises/Ex-3/final/WestCoast-Edu/client/README.md

-# Using simple inheritance with JavaScript
+# Simple implementation of Module pattern